 Once mortgage shoppers have a better idea of their financial bandwidth and preferred mortgage type, they can begin researching the optimum rates and deals they can get on a home loan.

 Mortgage lenders and brokers might offer different interest rates and fees to different consumers depending on the day, even when they have the same exact qualifications.
-That’s why it can be important not only to understand mortgage basics but to compare what an array of mortgage lenders and brokers are able to quote in the loan estimate.
+That’s why it can be important not only to understand mortgage basics but to compare what an array of different types of mortgage lenders and brokers are able to quote in the loan estimate.

-It can be prudent to bear in mind that mortgage lenders and brokers receive a profit from the loan issuance, so they might be motivated to get consumers to agree to loans with higher fees, interest rates, or origination points.
+Bear in mind that mortgage lenders and brokers receive a profit from the loan issuance, so they might be motivated to get consumers to agree to loans with higher fees, interest rates, or origination points.

 Shopping around for the best interest rates and deals is a proactive way for homebuyers to avoid more expensive loans and ensure they can strike a deal they’re comfortable with.

 How to Shop for a Mortgage Without Hurting Your Credit